foremap/deepdive-app-chinese/README.md

 ).
 ```

-We simply construct a table of person counts, and then do a join with our filtering conditions.
+We simply construct a table of company counts, and then do a join with our filtering conditions.
 In DDlog this looks like

 ``` js
 num_company(doc_id, sentence_index, COUNT(p)) :-